zykadelic/canvas-pong/README.md

 ## TODO

 - Do a full reset of the game area when starting a new game (player position etc.)
-- Display player controls on the title screen
 - Player serves
 - Make player respond to screen resizes
 - Add highscore / list of past matches